anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: One's life has value so long as one attributes value to the life of others, by means of love, friendship, indignation and compassion.
+Quote: There surely is in human nature an inherent propensity to extract all the good out of all the evil.

-By: Simone de Beauvoir
+By: Benjamin Haydon